-Despite the name, I didn’t plan to write a blog about watercress; it’s more of a play on words using my family name and a description of watercress -unique, tangy, nutritious, multifaceted-to name a blog about health.
+I didn’t plan to write a blog about watercress, despite the name, which is a play on words-my family name, Cress, and attributes of watercress -green, plant, tangy, nutritious, aquatic.

 - Does watercress cause kidney stones?